* 2000 to 2001 was a year of assiduous research with my good friend

 * If you consider the available coffee to be of poor quality, one should (of course) whine and complain, but then do what the French did, back when they were made to drink the crummy stuff that their imperial government chose to import: roast the heck out of it (ergo: "French roast").
 As of the 21st Century, however, I'd backed off from that --to Folgers' "medium roast", since it seems to be better stuff.
 The several times they've bumped up the price and I switched to something else, taste drove me back.

 * Back in 2000, I "strongly" advised brewing it using 1 level cup of grounds per two quarts of water in a standard drip machine --about twice what Folgers currently suggests.
-Since then, however, I backed way off (per my wife's influence) to using 1/5th as much: only two level tablespoons of coffee grounds to make two quarts of coffee --which is the actual capacity of our current "Mr. Coffee" maker --despite being graduated to "12 cups"^.
+Since then, however, I backed way off (per my wife's influence) to using 1/4th as much: only a level 1/4 cup of coffee grounds to make two quarts of coffee (the actual capacity of our current "Mr. Coffee" maker --despite being graduated to "12 cups"^).

 ^ Be aware that a "cup of coffee" is usually considered to be 6 ounces, not a Mr. Coffee's 5+ ounce cup.